Month: June 2021

 Diverse Testing for the Best User Experiences

 My user interfaces were generally liked due to layout, workflow, help screens, etc. But, a new hire in the Customer Service team was consistently running into problems.
-I was young and one of my first interactions with her probably went something like this, “Why would you do it that way?
+I was young, and one of my first interactions with her probably went something like this, “Why would you do it that way?
 That doesn’t even make sense?
 Have you ever worked with computers before?”

 Photo by cottonbro on Pexels.com

 People today tend to move on to something else when their experiences fail to match their expectations.
-Investing in “Wendy Sue proofing” your systems can become a competitive advantage.
+Investing in your system’s “Wendy Sue proofing” can become a competitive advantage.
 I have long held the belief that, “People buy easy.”

 What are your thoughts?